Written by: Tim Edison

 Best Aldi Sparkling Wines

-Sparkling wines are carbonated white or rosé wines.
-Best-served chilled and on ice - perfect with desserts and fresh fruits.
+These are Aldi's finest sparkling wines, perfect for special occasions and celebrations.
+Best-served chilled and on ice - great with desserts and fresh fruits.

 belletti sparkling moscato rosé